vikrant-kadian/udacity-linux-server-configuration-project/readme.md

     * Create a file named authorized_keys in .ssh using `sudo nano .ssh/authorized_keys` and paste the public key content of the key generated from Amazon.
         * You can get the public key content by `ssh-keygen -y` and provide the path of your '.pem' file when prompted.
     * Now you have successfully created the grader user and you can connect to it via ssh the password login is diabled by default in Amazon EC2 instance.
+    * To change the default port of ssh connection use `sudo nano /etc/ssh/sshd_config` and change the port to 2200.
+After changing the port use `sudo service sshd restart`.
     * To get your flask application up and running, first you need to configure the postgresql.
         * To install 'postgresql' use `sudo apt-get install postgresql`.
             * To login in postgresql use `sudo -u postgres psql` if it gives an error like (Is the server running locally and accepting connections on Unix domain socket "/var/run/postgresql/.s.PGSQL.5432"?).
 Please start the postgresql service by using `sudo service postgresql start` before executing the above command.